ibpdas/valueline/README.md

 This typically requires:

 - clear ownership of data domains and standards
-- prioritising shared foundations over local optimisation
+- balancing trade off between shared foundations and local optimisation
 - timely resolution of cross-team dependencies
 - aligned resources for Level 1 and Level 2 work
 - consistent reinforcement of reuse, interoperability and evidence-led decisions

-Without these leadership behaviours, foundations stall and outcomes lag — regardless of technical effort.
+Without these leadership behaviours, foundations stall and outcomes lag, regardless of technical effort.

 ---